thorT/DarkModelTool/README.md

 You can use UIColor or RGBColor
 + (UIColor *)adaptColor:(UIColor *)color darkColor:(UIColor *)darkColor;

-You can use hexadecimal strings, alpha=1 by default
+You can use hexadecimal strings.
+Default, alpha=1
 + (UIColor *)adaptHexColor:(NSString *)hexColor darkColor:(NSString *)hexDarkColor;

 You can use hexadecimal strings and custom alpha values